sangeui/CalculatorKit/README.md

 CalculatorKit is a library that helps you create calculator apps.
 It provides everything about the calculator function on your behalf so that you can concentrate on implementing user interface.

 ---

+**Background**

+When I was creating a clone iOS Calculator, I realized that there were many rules about calculating.
+But to iOS beginner like me, it may be even hard work to implement UI.

+This is why I've made this library.
+I hope you to enjoy just implementing user interface, because making beautiful UI is worth for itself!